markjlyon/spaceopera/GM.md

 Apply the Advance to a Contact die type improvement (invidivual = 1, group = 2, organization = 3).

 Apply the Advance to a Spoken Language die type.
+Language dice only fail, never reduce.

 Apply the Advance to a Written Language die type.
+Language dice only fail, never reduce.

 Apply the Advance to a Talent (see below).